1989 NBA Finals: Los Angeles Lakers

 Prior to the season, Kareem Abdul-Jabbar announced that the 1988–89 season was to be his last.
 Therefore, his 'retirement tour' consisted of pregame tributes in every arena to pay homage to the retiring Lakers captain.

 Seeking to become the first team since the Boston Celtics dynasty of the 1960s to win three consecutive championships, the Lakers managed to put up a conference-best 57–25 record.
-The team's core remained mostly intact, save for veteran forward Kurt Rambis, who was drafted by the Charlotte Hornets in the expansion draft.
+The team's core remained mostly intact, save for veteran forward Kurt Rambis, who signed with the expansion Charlotte Hornets as a free agent.
 Their most notable addition was former Chicago Bulls forward Orlando Woolridge.

 In the playoffs, the Lakers turned it up a notch.
 They became the first team to win their first 11 playoff games, as they swept the Portland Trail Blazers, Seattle SuperSonics and Phoenix Suns in each of the first three rounds.
 Magic Johnson won the MVP award that year.